 Topic Name: home/+/room_temp’+’ represents various rooms with temperature sensor (eg. ‘+’ can be Bedroom, Hall, Kitchen etc.)

 Not only these, there are many features of MQTT which benefits us.
 We have released the beta version of the IoT simulator for the MQTT Protocol.
-Please download and give it a try and visit our documentation to know more.
+Please download our IoT Simulator and give it a try and visit our help documentation to know more.